Farimah84/Calculator/README.md

 # Calculator-project
-The fractions calculator is aprogram that reads the numerator and denominator of two fractions from the input, calculates their multiplication, division, addition, and subtraction, and prints the results in the output.
+The fractions calculator is a program that reads the numerator and denominator of two fractions from the input, calculates their multiplication, division, addition, and subtraction, and prints the results in the output.